60 km

 • Weather-appropriate clothing

-63 km
+60 km

 Itinerary

 The beginning is identical to that of the 22 km race.
-The run starts at the hotel in Kerlingarfjöll, into the magnificent and colorful Hveradalir geothermal area.
-Here, the first water station of the route is located, after a 5 km run.
-From there, the route ascends steep stairs and follows markers northward along Ásgarðsgljúfur canyon before turning right, heading east.
-It reaches a hiking trail lying beneath the majestic Loðmundur, along the road path into Setur.
-As the trail diverges from the road, after about 14 km, the second water station is found.
-The trail is then followed up and down small canyons to Kisubotnaskáli, where the third water station is situated, after 22 km.
-From there, the route descends into Kisubotnar and up along the formidable Kisugljúfur canyon, under Draugafell, and to Klakkskáli, where the fourth water station awaits after completing about 34 km.
-The route continues beneath and between three triangular peaks named Klakkur, Grákollur, and Svarthyrna, heads to the magnificent Kerlingargljúfur canyon, and crosses Kerlingará river.
-A long ascent follows up alongside Röðull on the left hand and then up into Sléttaskarð between Ögmundur and Höttur, and down into Hverabotn.
+The run starts at the hotel in Kerlingarfjöll, heading into the magnificent and colorful Hveradalir geothermal area.
+After a 6 km run, the first aid station is located here.
+From there, the route ascends steep stairs and follows markers northward along Ásgarðsgljúfur canyon before turning east.
+It reaches a hiking trail beneath the majestic Loðmundur, continuing along the road into Setur.
+As the trail diverges from the road, after about 15 km, runners will find the second aid station.

 Map